ltalirz/dftpicker/README.md

 # DFT Code Picker

-A web application to help researchers find the most accurate Density Functional Theory (DFT) code for their specific chemical system.
+A web application to help researchers find the most accurate Density Functional Theory (DFT) code for a particular chemical system.t

 🔗 **Live demo**: [ltalirz.github.io/dftpicker](https://ltalirz.github.io/dftpicker)

 ## About

 DFT Code Picker uses delta values from the "Verification of DFT Implementations" project to rank different DFT codes based on their accuracy for specific elements.

-The tool helps researchers make informed decisions about which DFT code to use for their calculations.
+I've wanted to write something like this since ACWF was released but always put it off until the agent mode of GiHub Copilot came along.
+With Claude Sonnet 3.7, the app was done in about 4 hours.
+Figuring out the upload to Github took almost as long as writing the app itself.
+Crazy.

 ### Features